Kamrušepa: Worship

 Kamrušepa is already attested in the oldest texts from Kanesh.
-Later Hititte rituals preserve the association between her and this city.
+Later Hittite rituals preserve the association between her and this city.
 According to a prayer meant to prevent the spread of a plague, another location associated with her was Taniwanda.
 Despite her position in the pantheon and her prominence in myths, little information is available when it comes to specific rituals or festivals connected to her.

 Her status was also high in Luwian religion.
 Piotr Taracha notes that there most likely was no single uniform Luwian pantheon, but certain deities, including Kamrušepa, as well as Tarhunt, Tiwad, Maliya, Arma, Iyarri, Santa and a variety of tutelary gods represented by the logogram LAMMA were worshiped by most Luwian communities.
 She is especially well attested in Luwian incantations from Kizzuwatna.

 While she is one of the best attested goddesses in the Hittite pantheon of the Bronze Age, there is presently no evidence for her worship continuing in the first millennium BCE.